The Many Horrors All Hallows’ Eve (and Variations)

 A college Halloween party becomes the setting for revenge as a mistreated student uses his Frankenstein-like creation of a pumpkin-headed scarecrow to carry out his murderous plans.
 Only one student, Trix, stands between him and a full-blown massacre.

-I own this on DVD under the title HalloweeNight.
+I own this on DVD under the title HalloweeNight, above there's alternative poster art and trailer where it's also called All Hallows Eve.
 The acting is bad, but the cheesy effects and Halloween atmosphere make it entertaining.
 Tons of great Halloween scenes.

 All Hallows Evil: Lord of the Harvest (2012)